 Networking of School Zone Flashers: Provide networked school zone flasher system consisting of a cellular modem, data plan, and application software meeting but not limited to the following requirements.

-A daily default program or calendar used for controlling on/off times (flash periods) typically used Monday through Friday during the course of a normal school week but any combination of days may be selected including Saturday and Sunday.
-The user must be able to program a start date and end date for the default programs or calendar programs to run during the year.
+A daily default program or calendar used for controlling on/off times (flash periods) typically used Monday through Friday during a normal school week but any combination of days may be selected including Saturday and Sunday.
+The user must be able to program start and end dates for the default or calendar programs to run during the year.

-The application software must allow for exception day programming with unique flash period times allowing the user to operate a local school flasher unit or units with flash periods different than the default program.
+The application software must allow for exception day programming with unique flash period times allowing the user to operate a local school flasher unit(s) with flash periods different than the default program.
 Exception day programming would take precedence over default programming.

-From a central location the operator must be able to verify the on/off status of a local school flasher unit or units networked on the central operating system.
+From a central location the operator must be able to verify the on/off status of a local school flasher unit(s) networked on the central operating system.
 The user must be able to confirm the success or failure of data transfer from the central software or server to the local school flasher unit.

-Ethernet Bridge: Provide a pair of transmitter/receiver radios with power over ethernet injectors and supplemental Ethernet surge protection at the locations specified on the drawings, meeting the following requirements:
+Ethernet Bridge: Provide a pair of transmitter/receiver radios with power over ethernet injectors and supplemental ethernet surge protection at the locations specified on the drawings, meeting the following requirements:

 Minimum bandwidth of 120 Mbps throughput is required.